 If there is a problem — any problem — someone is contemplating a way to solve it and then mass-produce and mass-market that solution.
 (Artists even are seeing their creative works ripped off and mass-produced using AI.)
 In the clutter of products mass-generated by easy and automated replication, how can small businesses differentiate themselves from the noise?
 With a strong story.

-Editor’s note: If you need help getting your business online, try using GoDaddy’s Websites + Marketing Ecommerce for free — no coding skills necessary!
+Editor’s note: If you need help getting your business online, try creating your online store with GoDaddy for free — no coding skills necessary!

 How to tell your story on your website in 3 steps